obophenotype/cell-ontology/docs/relations_guide.md

 SubClassOf(obo:CL_0000066 ObjectSomeValuesFrom(obo:BFO_0000050 obo:UBERON_0000483))

-This statement connotes the following:
+This statement denotes the following:

  1. All epithelial cells are part of an epithelium.
  1. All parts of an epithelial cell are part of an epithelium.
  1. Epithelial cells are part of some epithelium at all times.
 This can be hard to apply in the context of development and may require additional consideration from an editor.

- In contrast, asserting that an ['epithelial cell'](http://purl.obolibrary.org/obo/CL_0000066) is ['part of'](http://purl.obolibrary.org/obo/BFO_0000050) *some* ['kidney epithelium'](http://purl.obolibrary.org/obo/UBERON_0004819) is not correct because there are epithelial cells that exist that are not located in kidney epithelium.
+ In contrast, asserting that an ['epithelial cell'](http://purl.obolibrary.org/obo/CL_0000066) is ['part of'](http://purl.obolibrary.org/obo/BFO_0000050) *some* ['kidney epithelium'](http://purl.obolibrary.org/obo/UBERON_0004819) is not correct because there are epithelial cells that exist that are not located in kidney epithelia.

 ### Recording anatomical location (neurons)

 Due to the morphology of some neurons (i.e., neurons with neurites that extend across various anatomical structures), these cell types require additional consideration to record location.
 For example, an [anterior horn motor neuron](http://purl.obolibrary.org/obo/CL_2000048) has a soma located in the [anterior (ventral) horn of the spinal cord](http://purl.obolibrary.org/obo/UBERON_0002257), but also projects an axon out of the spine to innervate muscles.
-There is a general relation for this, [**overlaps**](http://purl.obolibrary.org/obo/RO_0002131) (has some part in), but a more specific relation exists for neurons.
+There is a general relation for this, [**overlaps**](http://purl.obolibrary.org/obo/RO_0002131) (has some part in), but more specific relations exists for neurons.
 Since neuron types are often referred to in part by soma location, there is a dedicated relation for this: [**'has soma location'**](http://purl.obolibrary.org/obo/RO_0002100).

 For example, [anterior horn motor neuron](http://purl.obolibrary.org/obo/CL_2000048) has the following subclass: